xaristu/xaristu/README.md

-i am befriending, do not fret, i am a *minor*. i was brainwashed by "younger" people not long ago, and I'm recovering.
+i am befriending, do not fret, i am a *minor*.